-Sometimes we need to take screenshot in our laptop and it has become an essential part of digital life.
-So it becomes necessary for you to know how to take screenshot in laptop.
+Sometimes we need to Take Screenshots on a Laptop and it has become an essential part of digital life.
+So it becomes necessary for you to know how to take screenshots on the laptop.
 Whether you are a student, a professional, or someone who likes to share things online, knowing how to take a screenshot on your laptop is essential.
 In this article, we show you how to take a screenshot on all types of Windows laptops.

-Taking a Screenshot in Laptop on Windows 10
+Take Screenshots on a Laptop on Windows 10

 Windows 10 has made it easy to take screenshots.
 You can capture the entire screen or just a portion of it.

-To take a screenshot of the entire screen, you must press the “PrtScn” button on your keyboard.
+To take a screenshot on a laptop of the entire screen, you must press the “PrtScn” button on your keyboard.
 This will save the screenshot to your clipboard, and you can then paste it into image editing software or a document.

 If you only want to capture a specific portion of the screen, press the “Windows Key + Shift + S” button to open the Snipping Tool.
 From there, you select the area you want to capture and save it as an image file.

 Taking a Screenshot on Windows 8

 Windows 8 users take a screenshot by pressing the “Windows Key + Print Screen” button.
 This will save (paste) the screenshot in your Pictures folder.